Sign in

 Manual reporting

-To manually enter your data in each field, click on the school name you wish to report on and click start.
+To manually enter your data in each field, click on the school name you wish to report on and click Start.

-The table below shows Census roles available in SchoolsHUB.
+The table below shows census roles available in SchoolsHUB.
 For SchoolsHUB access details, visit the Using SchoolsHUB help and support page.

 I want to Data Reporter Data Declarer Authority Representative